aspose-cells/Aspose.Cells-Doc-md/english/cpp/getting-started/system-requirements/_index.md

 ### Linux

-Aspose.Cells for C++ can be used to develop application in the development environment which support C++11 or higher, but the following compiler and tool are explicitly supported:
+Aspose.Cells for C++ can be used to develop applications in a development environment that supports C++11 or higher, but the following compilers and tools are explicitly supported:

 <table>
 	<tr>